ArvidWedtstein/DiscordbotV13/README.md

 Runs on DiscordJS V13

 ## How to use
-Download, and type `npm run dev` or `npm run start` in console, and hit enter.
+Download, and type `npm run dev` or `npm run start` in console, and hit enter

 ##